 Among the 16 essential nutrients needed for plant growth, Nitrogen (N), Phosphorus (P), and Potassium (K) are the three used in highest measures.
 This doesn't minimize the necessity of micro-nutrients for plant health.

 The natural occurring "Nutrient Cycle" refers to the breakdown on raw elements and subsequent nutrient uptake to plants and the eventual breakdown of plants releasing the nutrients back into the soil.
 This is absolutely necessary for improved plant health because most essential micro-nutrient and most of the macro-nutrients are obtained this way.

 While the majority of major and micro-nutrients can exist in healthy soils in adequate supply it is the work of microorganisms that are responsible for converting and releasing these nutrients to plants.

 ** The founder of AgriGro has a 1000 acres of pasture that is cut and bailed and grazed yet he hasn't applied conventional fertilizers since the late 70's.
+I checked again in 2020 to see if it is still true.
+I was told it is.
 He uses Foliar Blend each year and his plant tissue tests have come back excellent.
 This has been well document and is recorded on video.